davidimmanuelhartel/TrajectoBERT/README.md

 [Building BERT with PyTorch from scratch](https://coaxsoft.com/blog/building-bert-with-pytorch-from-scratch)

-Goal is build a BERT model for next location prediction
+The goal is build a BERT model for next location prediction of human mobility trajectory data.

 ## Installation